 The love a child feels from his dad and the love his dad feels is a special bond.
 When I think about the kids who never get to feel that love again, it strengthens my determination to be a better father.

 To think about the generations of fatherless homes because not all dads came back: this is the cost of war, the paying of the ultimate price.

 For the dads who did come home and for those fathers who didn’t serve, we get to feel that love from our family and it is on us to honor that love a kid somewhere in America no longer gets to feel.

 What I have come to learn is that connecting with family, strengthening bonds, and adding some adventure to our children’s lives is how we raise good healthy adults who do have the courage to change the world and honor that gift.

 Memorial Day is centered around remembering, but this year what if it was about more: more connection, more memories, more adventure and more family.

 So maybe a Memorial Day barbeque is a special gathering not just for food but remembering those who helped make the moment possible in their own family tree.
 Maybe camping outdoors is a chance for you as a father to slow down from life, enjoy the view of what you have created and help your kids explore this big place we call Earth and life.

-For the best way to honor those who didn’t come home, is to create a life worthy of the sacrifice and gift they gave us, the gift of feeling the love of your kids and your kids feeling the love of a father.
+The best way to honor those who didn’t come home is to create a life worthy of the sacrifice and gift they gave us — the gift of feeling the love of your kids and your kids feeling the love of a father.

 What can you do this Memorial Day to honor this gift?